When you were 17, what did you want to be?

-I remember sitting with the copywriter first and he didn't have a desk.
+I remember sitting with the copywriter and he didn't have a desk.
 He had a couch and a coffee table.
-Feet up on the table, reading a newspaper he said, "Come sit with me.
+Feet up on the table, reading a newspaper, he said, "Come sit with me.
 You're too young to be here, you should be out having fun."
 He went through this whole speech about that and he said, "Look, I was living on a beach in Mexico just chilling.
-I was there for six years just living my life and one day this guy came up to me on a beach and we had drinks together and he works in advertising.
+I was there for six years just living my life, and one day this guy came up to me on a beach and we had drinks together and he works in advertising.
 He asked me, ‘Hey do you mind coming up with some lines for me for tomorrow?
 Bring me back whatever comes to mind.’
 And I said, ‘Yeah, sure, I'd love to do that.’”
-So he writes something and it's so good that the guy offers him a job on the spot.
+So he wrote something and it was so good that the guy offered him a job on the spot.
 And the next thing you know, he’s living in New York City working at one of the top ad agencies.

 So he said, "If you want to get to advertising, if this is what you really want to do, you need to go and live an interesting life.
 Travel, be indulgent, just be interested.
 You're not gonna get it by working in agency.
 If you really, really want this, just go that route."